Western Michigan University

 Dr. Sherine Obare is a Full Professor of Inorganic Chemistry at Western Michigan University.
-Prior to her appointment as Interim Vice President for Research she filled the role of Associate Vice President for Research.
+Prior to returning to her appointment as Associate Vice President for Research she filled the role of Interim Vice President for Research.
 Dr. Obare also served in the College of Arts and Sciences as an interim associate dean with oversight of the research portfolio, along with diversity and inclusion, global engagement, graduate education and student success.

 As a materials chemist, Obare's work focuses on the design and applications of nanoscale materials and understanding their toll in drug delivery, environmental remediation, improved healthcare and alternative energy.
 Her work also aims to understand the environmental and health impacts of emerging contaminants.
 She is passionate about improving science education and has trained over 100 students in her laboratory.

 Her research program has been funded by the National Science Foundation, the Department of Defense, the National Institutes of Health and the Department of Education, among others.